-Way back in 2009 I took a small bus trip up the coast from Perth to Exmouth over five days.
+Back in 2009 I took a small bus trip up the coast from Perth to Exmouth over five days.
 I’d written about it at the time and the company I travelled with – WesternXposure Bus Tours – no longer provides this trip.
 They do however have a trip with the same first five days but instead of returning to Perth on days 6 and 7, it continues to Broome via Karijini National Park.
-This post covers the summary of the trip and a list of all the sites you can see when driving between Perth and Exmouth.
+This post covers the summary of the trip and a list of many of the sights between Perth and Exmouth.

 To read more about the tour and the company, click here.

-We stopped at pretty much every attraction between Perth and Exmouth (there’s a lot of ground to cover and you need to get out and stretch your legs).
+Over five days, our tour had us stopping at pretty much every attraction between Perth and Exmouth.
+With lots of ground to cover, you need to get out and stretch your legs, so why not take in some pretty sights at the same time!

-Along with 1,100km, the itinerary over five days covered:
+Along with 1,100km on the road, the itinerary over five days covered:

 - Perth to Kalbarri with a stopover at the Pinnacles and sand boarding in Geraldton